cablelabs/docsis-ns3/doc/source/model-overview.rst

 Channel bonding and SC-QAM channels are not currently supported.

-Each instance of model supports a single CM / CMTS pair, and supports either a single US/DS Service Flow pair (with or without PIE AQM), or an LLD single US/DS Low Latency Aggregate Service Flow pair (each with a Classic SF and Low Latency SF).
-Upstream shared-channel congestion (i.e. multiple CMs contending for access to the channel) can be supported via an abstracted congestion model, which supports a time-varying load on the channel.
-There is currently no downstream shared-channel congestion model.
+Each instance of the model supports a single CM / CMTS pair, and supports either a single US/DS Service Flow pair (with or without PIE AQM), or an LLD single US/DS Low Latency Aggregate Service Flow pair (each with a Classic SF and Low Latency SF).
+Upstream and/or downstream shared-channel congestion (i.e. multiple CMs contending for access to the channel) can be supported via an abstracted congestion model, which adds a time-varying dummy load on the channel.

 The model supports both contention requests and piggyback requests, but the contention request model is simplified - there are no request collisions,